Major Everett: College awards and honors

-USFL
+Professional career

-Everett was drafted by the Birmingham Stallions in the 13th round as the 149th pick in the 1983 USFL Draft.
+Everett was selected by the Birmingham Stallions in the 13th round as the 149th pick in the 1983 USFL draft.
 He reported to the Birmingham Stallions camp, but did not want to play because his mother had a heart attack the day he was to report to camp.
 After a week in camp, the Birmingham Stallions released Everett and he went into the NFL as a free agent with the Philadelphia Eagles.
 He was the first player to join an NFL team after being in a USFL camp.

-Professional life

 Everett signed as a free agent with the Philadelphia Eagles in May 1983.
 As a rookie in 1983, he quickly built a reputation as a special teams player extraordinaire under legendary Special Teams coach Frank Gansz with 42 tackles and 275 yards on 14 kickoff returns.
 In 1984, his teammates named him as Special Teams Captain after the career ending injury to team mate Bill Cowher.
 During that season, he played in every game leading the Eagles with 42 special teams tackles and three kick off returns for 40 yards.
 In 1985, Everett had 32 special teams tackles and was selected as the NFC Alternate to the Pro Bowl for Special Teams.
 Additionally, Everett received the Philadelphia Eagles Outstanding Special Teams Award in 1983, 1984, and 1985.
 Everett was instrumental in redefining the special teams role in professional football, helping to raise the profile of special teams players.

 In 1986, Everett joined coach Marty Schottenheimer's Cleveland Browns in week eight and contributed with 18 special teams tackles and a fumble recovery under Special Teams coach Bill Cowher.
 Everett had three special teams tackles in the exciting AFC Championship game dubbed "The Drive" against the Denver Broncos that season.
-Everett completed his professional career with the Atlanta Falcons in 1987 where he played on all specialty units, even forcing a fumble from Cowboys kick-off return player, that led to a touchdown in a victory over the Dallas Cowboys.
+After spending the first part of the 1987 season with the Browns, Everett completed his professional career with the Atlanta Falcons in 1987 where he played on all specialty units, even forcing a fumble from Cowboys kick-off return player, that led to a touchdown in a victory over the Dallas Cowboys.